Pavao Consulting & Coaching

 PACT- Pre & Post Adoption Consulting & Training

-Adoption is such a complex issue, and everyone has a lot to learn - not only the parents (by birth and by adoption), adult adopted people, but also the institutions, professionals, neighbors, and friends who assist them.
+Adoption is such a complex issue, and everyone has much to learn - not only the parents (by birth and by adoption), adult adopted people, but also the institutions, professionals, neighbors, and friends who assist them.
 Who has the ability to provide effective training?

 For many, the answer is PACT - and has been for over 45 years

 Consultation: For pre- and post-adoptive families (including birth families) and other complex blended families to clarify issues and identify options and resources.
 For clinicians and other professionals working with complex blended families who need guidance with special issues (i.e. disruption, adolescent issues, search, openness, etc.)